Byron-Dowling/2143-OOP-Dowling/Assignments/P02/ReadME.md

 ### Byron Dowling
 ### Description:

-Eventually the program will take shape into actual files but for now this is a conceptual assignemnt with determining our stategy for what aspects of the Blackjack game should be in classes and what can be inherited from.
+Eventually the program will take shape into actual files but for now this is a conceptual assignment for determining our stategy on what aspects of the Blackjack game should be in classes and which ones should inherit.
 This include an in-depth description of each proposed class as well as what data members and methods woudl be implemented.
 See below.

 ## Proposed Class Layout